canonical/netbox/docs/plugins/development/views.md

 !!! note
     Any buttons associated within a menu item will be shown only if the user has permission to view the link, regardless of what permissions are set on the buttons.

-## Object Views Reference
+## Object Views

-Below is the class definition for NetBox's BaseObjectView.
-The attributes and methods defined here are available on all generic views which handle a single object.
+Below are the class definitions for NetBox's object views.
+These views handle CRUD actions for individual objects.
+The view, add/edit, and delete views each inherit from `BaseObjectView`, which is not intended to be used directly.

 ::: netbox.views.generic.base.BaseObjectView
     rendering: